PhillHenry/ml_business_process_engineering/hugo/content/blog/continuous_deployment.md

 <br/>
 The continuous improvement process in aeronautical engineering that lead to the Spitfire has been around for almost a century.
 The software development community has employed continuous deployment for decades.
-But only the most mature data science teams today that have a continuous pipeline.
+But only the most mature data science teams today that have an automated pipeline.
 As data science progresses, hopefully this will improve.